Pupil Deprivation Grant

 Schools are expected to make the best use of this funding to implement sustainable strategies that will quickly bring about changes for learners eligible for free school meals or who are LAC.

 As a school we have agreed the following three steps:

 1. to identify the target group of pupils, this changes regularly so the school reviews the pupils each term

 2. to plan interventions which make the most effective use of resources

 3. to monitor and evaluate the impact of resources

-The school employed Miss K Higginson and Mrs K Oxford to provide targeted support for the pupils on the eFSM register.
+The school employed Mrs K Oxford and Mrs C Williams to provide targeted support for the pupils on the eFSM register.

 For Early Years we received £3,500 grant to help support reception children eligible for Free School Meals.
-The school appointed Miss B Rees to support the pupils for the Spring Term.
+The school appointed Miss H Findley to support in the Early Years.

 The type of support varies with some sessions taking place out of the classroom in the school’s nurture area with individual pupils or in very small groups.
 Other provision consists of in class support assisting the class teacher.

 The pupils at Rhayader Primary School have a wide range of abilities and the PDG teacher therefore supports More Able Pupils as well as pupils on the school’s SEN register.
 The provision made for each pupil is devised through discussion with the class teacher, Additional Learning Needs Coordinator (ALNCo) and the Headteacher.
 This ensures all programmes and support are individual and help to improve the individual’s learning.